Sequence and Consequence: Flattening

 The only difference between Flattening and Import-Export is that, in Flattening, $p$ recurs in the antecedent of the conditional consequent on the left-hand side, so we have $p\cond (pq\cond r)$, rather than $p\cond (q\cond r)$ as in IE. From a logical point of view, this small difference is crucial, for, as \citet{Dale:1974,Dale:1979,Gibbard:1981}, showed, adding IE to \stal (or, indeed, to many weaker conditional logics) collapses $>$ to the material conditional, that is, results in a logic that validates:

 Materialism is, however, widely rejected in the literature on conditionals, as we noted above; see \citealt{Edgington:1995} for many arguments against it.
-For a brief argument, consider the claim that no tree is deciduous if it keeps its leaves through the winter.
+For one brief argument, consider the claim that no tree is deciduous if it keeps its leaves through the winter.
 According to materialism this entails that every tree keeps its leaves through the winter, since the negation of $p\to q$ entails $p$.
-But this is obviously wrong.
+But this is obviously wrong.\footnote{A reviewer notes that one could respond to this argument with a decompositional approach to `no', where it decomposes into $\forall $ and $\neg$ with the `if'-clause coming in between.
+While this is an interesting possibility, such a decomposition oviously threatens overgeneration, so something would have to be said about how to constrain this syntactic possibility.} For another argument, note that $(p\to q) \vee (\neg p\to r)$ is a theorem, but disjunctions of conditionals don't always strike us that way; there is little temptation to think that \ref{earth} is true:

+\ex.
+The earth is flat if it's Tuesday or the earth is flat if it's not Tuesday.

+To be sure, there are some defenders of Materialism \parencite[e.g.][]{jackson:1979,Williamson:2019}.
+But most view it as an untenable hypothesis.
+That makes the Dale/Gibbard collapse result a challenge to the co-tenability of Import-Export with \stal, and it is important to ask whether this challenge extends to Flattening.

-However, Flattening does not have the same suspect logical status: we have already seen that it is valid in $\omega$-sequence models; but Materialism is not.
+The answer is that it does not.
+For we have already seen that Flattening is valid in $\omega$-sequence models, while Materialism is not.
 For instance, in the $\omega$-sequence model generated from $\sigma=\seq{1,2,1,2,\dots}$, where $p$ is false at $\sigma$ and true at $\seq{2,1,2,1,\dots}$, while $q$ is false at both sequences, the material implication $p\to q$ is true at $\sigma$ while the conditional $p\cond q$ is false.
 Nor does Flattening lead to any other troubling form of triviality, as $\omega$-sequence models show.
 Moreover, at least one error theory of the apparent validity of IE precisely relies, in part, on the validity of Flattening \citep{Bounds}.
-So validating Flattening may turn out to be a key stepping stone towards explaining the apparent validity of IE.
+So validating Flattening may turn out to be a key stepping stone towards explaining the \emph{apparent} validity of IE.

 A final relevant observation is that there are compelling counterexamples to IE in the case of subjunctive conditionals: e.g. the sentences in \ref{matcha} can intuitively diverge in meaning \citep{Etlin:2008}.